-Following the Mergers, the Former Parent announced plans to separate into two independent publicly-traded companies (the "Separation"), one comprising its intellectual property ("IP") licensing business and one comprising its product business ("Xperi Product").
-On October 1, 2022, the Former Parent completed the Separation (the "Spin-Off") through a pro-rata distribution (the "Distribution") of all the outstanding common stock of its product-related business (formerly known as Xperi Product, and hereinafter "Xperi Inc.", "Xperi" or the "Company") to the stockholders of record of the Former Parent as of the close of business on September 21, 2022, the record date (the "Record Date") for the Distribution.
-Each Xperi Holding stockholder of record received four shares of Xperi common stock, \$0.001 par value, for every ten shares of Xperi Holding common stock, \$0.001 par value, for every ten shares of Xperi common stock in the Distribution, which became effective on October 1, 2022.
-As a result of the Distribution, Xperi became an independent, publicly-traded company and its common stock is listed under the symbol "XPER" on the New York Stock Exchange ("NYSE").
+In June 2020, Xperi Holding Corporation ("Xperi Holding," "Adeia," or the "Former Parent") announced plans to separate into two independent publicly traded companies (the "Separation"), one comprising its intellectual property ("IP") licensing business and one comprising its product business ("Xperi Product").
+On October 1, 2022 (the "Separation Date"), the Former Parent completed the Separation (the "Spin-Off") through a pro-rata distribution (the "Distribution") of all the outstanding common stock of its product-related business (formerly known as Xperi Product, and hereinafter "Xperi Inc.", "Xperi" or the "Company") to the stockholders of record of the Former Parent as of the close of business on September 21, 2022, the record date (the "Record Date") for the Distribution.
+Each Xperi Holding stockholder of record received four shares of Xperi common stock, \$0.001 par value, for every ten shares of Xperi Holding common stock, \$0.001 par value, held by such stockholder as of the close of business on the Record Date.
+As a result of the Distribution, Xperi became an independent, publicly traded company and its common stock is listed under the symbol "XPER" on the New York Stock Exchange.
 In connection with the Separation and the Distribution, Xperi Holding was renamed and continues as Adeia Inc. and also changed its stock symbol to "ADEA" on the Nasdaq Global Select Market.